PaulinhoKim/git-workshop/arquivos/computery-guy.md

 I'm a computer, I'm a computery guy
 Everything made out of buttons and wires
 I'd like to show ya inside my digital life
-Inside my mind there is a digital mind
+Inside my mind there is a digital mind hello my name is Paulo Kim luululululululululululululu

 Parte 2